 Barrett's esophagus can also result, which is where the acid reflux alters the cells that line your esophagus, which can make you more susceptible to esophageal cancer.

-Ready to Discuss Surgical Treatment for Heartburn and GERD?
+Ready to Discuss Heartburn GERD Surgery?